Piano Quartet No. 1 (Brahms): II. Allegro, ma non troppo

-Third movement
+III.
+Andante con moto

 The Andante slow movement, is a ternary form movement in E♭ major in triple time.
 The first subject is very lyrical.
 A second idea, which brings back the repeated eighth notes from the intermezzo, begins the transition to the second main section.
 The second section is in C major and starts with fortissimo chords in dotted rhythm for the piano solo.
 The second theme itself is rhythmically energetic and exuberant in character.
 It is initially stated by the piano and accompanied by light sixteenth note gestures by the strings, although this is later reversed.
 After a surprising twist, in which the instruments land on a diminished-seventh chord, the first theme returns, first in C major and then in the home key of E♭ major.

 A long coda helps to stabilize the often dissonant and unstable harmonies of the movement.
 Like the previous movements, this movement develops a plethora of themes.
 The final cadence of this movement, from the minor subdominant to the tonic, is used to conclude many of Brahms's slow movements, such as that from the Piano Quintet.
 The voicing of the last chord is ominous: the highest note of the strings is the violin's open G string, while the piano plays a tonic chord (again with the third on top) two octaves higher.

-Fourth movement
+IV.
+Rondo alla Zingarese

 This fast rondo (marked 'presto') is in G minor in duple time.
 The subtitle "Rondo alla zingarese" has given it the nickname "Gypsy Rondo."
 Like many of Brahms's finales, this uses as its principal theme a very fast, rhythmic, tonal, simple idea (see the finales to his Piano Quintet and Double Concerto), this one covering an irregular number of measures.
 The formal design resembles: ABACDBCADCBA, although the movement is more nuanced than this because each section is in ABA form and cadenzas occasionally interject between sections.
 This movement is notable for its difficulty, rhythmic and metrical complexity, and harmonic exploration (for instance, after the final D section, the piano plays a cadenza based on the B section that modulates from G minor to F♯ minor), and has remained one of the most difficult movements to perform in all of Brahms's chamber music.